Jillurcf/jillurcf/README.md

 - 🔭 I’m currently working on a react-native for app development and react/next.js for website
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on professional team
-- 🤔 I’m looking for help with other web developer
+- 🤔 I’m looking for help with other web/app developer

 ## My Stats
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=jillurcf)](https://git.io/streak-stats)